 Once you’ve gotten your team on board with the improvements and changes to be made, your next step will be to prepare them to actually make these changes.

 To start, go back to the assessments you’d made earlier and see which areas are most in need of improvement; needless to say, these are the areas you should focus on first.
-However, you should also call your employees’ attention to the things they’re doing well, and reinforce the value their performance in these areas brings to the organization.
+However, you should also make use of employee evaluations to call your employees’ attention to the things they’re doing well, and reinforce the value their performance in these areas brings to the organization.

 - What needs to be accomplished